chenyanjiao-zju/clinkz/README.md

 TBD:
 - `schedule`: You can schedule your job to run at a specified time, e.g. at the midnight.
-- `rsync`": help you backup your folder.
+- `rsync`: help you backup your folder.
 - `recover`: help you recover your folder.

 ### Internal